nixtniet/nixbot/README.rst

 **DESCRIPTION**

-``NIXBOT`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.
+``NIXT`` has all you need to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, deferred exception handling to not crash on an error, etc.

-``NIXBOT`` contains python3 code to program objects in a functional way.
-It provides a base Object class that has only dunder methods, methods are factored out into functions with the objects as the first argument.
-It is called Object Programming (OP), OOP without the oriented.

-``NIXBOT`` contains python3 code to program objects in a functional way. it provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
+``NIXT`` contains python3 code to program objects in a functional way. it provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-``NIXBOT`` has a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
+``NIXBOT`` is a python3 IRC bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
 You can run it under systemd for 24/7 presence in a IRC channel.

 ``NIXBOT`` is Public Domain.